 Have you been told “it’s just stress”?
-Diagnosed as a hypochondriac?
-Has it taken the typical 5-7 years to find a diagnosis?
-Or maybe you’re still searching for one.
+Or diagnosed as a hypochondriac?
+Has it taken years to find a diagnosis?
+Maybe you’re still searching for one.

 The exhaustion is real!